expo/fyi/eas-build-archive.md

 When you run `eas build`, we need to get your source code from your development machine to one of our macOS or Linux build workers.
 In order to do this, EAS CLI will collect and compress project files into a single archive, and then upload that archive to private cloud storage that is accessible only to the build worker.
 By default, EAS CLI will produce the archive by copying all files starting from the root of the git repository with the exception of `.git`, `node_modules`, and all files matched by rules from `.gitignore` (or `.easignore` if it exists).

+> `.easignore` supports the same format as `.gitignore` files, but it can only be located in the root of your git repository and if it is present non of the existing `.gitignore` files will be respected.

 ## What files are included in the archive?

 You likely do not want to upload your `node_modules` directory, or maybe you have a `.env` file that is ignored by source control.
 EAS CLI always respects `.gitignore` files, but depending on your configuration there might be certain edge cases where EAS behavior is not 100% compliant with git.